tesla-android/tesla-android.github.io/install-guide.md

 ### Extras

+#### Wi-Fi connectivity after install

+If you are not able to connect to Wi-Fi after installing Tesla Android:

+1. Leave the board powered on for a few minutes(10, 15) after the first boot (the boot sequence is completed when the Wi-Fi network becomes available)
+2. Reboot the board by unplugging the USB-C cable
+3. Try again

+Please make sure that your Raspberry Pi 4 has current EEPROM(firmware)!

+If you can't reach 9.9.0.1 after connecting to the network check the video capture card, the web server won't start when there is a problem with the card.

 #### Offline mode

 Starting with version 2022.27.1 the LTE modem is not required for Tesla Android to maintain connection with your car.<br>